Chapter 3. Accessible, Affordable Care --- Financial Paradigm

 healthcare premiums ($9,800/year) and faced co-pays, co-insurance, an $8,000/year

 deductible and $16,000/ year out-of-pocket maximum.
-Each day the family confronted The Great American Health Care Paradox I --- expensively ‘insured’ when well and expensively uninsured if/when accident/illness would intervene;
+Each day the family confronted The Great American Health Care Paradox --- expensively ‘insured’ when well and expensively uninsured if illness or injury should intervene;

 The care was provided by a 5-Star regional health system based in Albany devoted to universal citizen access to ABC-STEEEP.
 Facilities include rural centers; regional